Logistics Agent Zero: Watchdog

 - Route deviation – does the driver have other stops?
 Fleet APIs don’t always expose this information.
 This is useful for painting a picture.

 That last one’s interesting.
 Some dispatchers see a driver off the beaten path and reflexively assume something’s wrong.
-But this will look a bit closer, for example, it will:
+But Watchdog will look a bit closer.
+It uses geographic context to spot when a driver is at a gas station or making a legitimate detour, so your team only hears about the diversions that actually matter.

-Why don’t we check back 15 minutes later?
+Why don’t we check back later?
 Easy.
-Watchdog runs all of the above checks each minute.
+Watchdog runs continuously.
 No one should be staring at a tracking link.

 How it works